-Why being a member is great for PR3rd August 2018 / Blog
+Why being a member is great for PR3rd August 2018 / All, Blog

-When journalists go a looking for a businesses to interview around specific issues and trends, or comment on the back of the publication of reports or statistics they often go a calling on the likes of the British Chamber of Commerce, FSB, Enterprise Nation and EEF, the manufacturers’ organisation, to name a few.
+When journalists go looking for businesses to interview around specific issues and trends, or for comment on the back of the publication of reports or statistics, they often go a calling on the likes of the British Chamber of Commerce, FSB, Enterprise Nation and EEF, the manufacturers’ organisation, to name a few.

-I’m a firm believer that you get out what you put in so take the time to pull together a membership action plan – contribute, share your knowledge and take the time to seek out opportunities such as awards, guest blogging, speaker slots, offer referral and discount codes for its members, and maybe even run a masterclass or two.
+I’m a firm believer that you get out what you put in, so take the time to pull together a PR membership action plan – contribute, share your knowledge, and seek out opportunities such as awards, guest blogging, speaker slots, offer referral and discount codes for its members, and maybe even run a masterclass or two.
 The opportunities are there – go get them and sustain your PR for the long-term building your reputation and relationships.

 You don’t just have to take my word for it: